-Allowing for all members to remain in their existing scheme as at 1 April 2015 would lead to an increase in the Police Pension Scheme liabilities.
-Scheme actuaries have estimated the potential increase in scheme liabilities for the Police and Crime Commissioner to be approximately 4.4% or £75.59m of pensions scheme liabilities.
-This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018-2019 accounts.
-In July 2020, the UK Government published proposals for consultation on a remedy to address the McCloud issue.
-In 2019-2020, having reviewed the consultation on the remedy at a force level the actuaries have estimated a reduction of £15.58m in scheme liabilities.
-This is reflects a change in assumptions and therefore represents a gain on remeasurement and reported in the Comprehensive Income and Expenditure Statement (CIES).
+Allowing for all eligible members to accrue benefits from their legacy scheme during the remedy period would lead to an increase in the Police Pension Scheme liabilities.
+Scheme actuaries originally estimated the increase in scheme liabilities for the Police and Crime Commissioner to be approximately 4.4% or £75.59m of pension scheme liabilities.
+This increase was recognised in the 2018-2019 accounts.
+In 2019-2020, the actuaries estimated a reduction of £15.58m in scheme liabilities.
+This reflects a change in assumptions and therefore represents a gain on remeasurement and reported in the Comprehensive Income and Expenditure Statement (CIES).

 The impact of a change in scheme liabilities arising from the McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
 The next Police Pension valuation is due to be reported in 2023-2024, although this timetable is subject to change.

 The impact on annual pension payments arising from McCloud/Sargeant is determined through the Police Pension Fund Regulations 2007.
-These require a police authority to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
-If the police pension fund does not have sufficient funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the police authority in the form of a central government top-up grant.

-The employment tribunal has agreed a process for the consideration of compensation claims between April 2020 and January 2021.
-The basis of claims from claimants is due in April 2020 and the identity and banding of claims proposed by claimants is due in June for non-pecuniary claims and September for pecuniary claims.
-As at 31st March 2020, it is not possible to estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.
+These require a policing body to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
+If the police North Wales Police & Crime Commissioner Group Statement of Accounts 2020-2021 pension fund does not have sufficient funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the police authority in the form of a central government top-up grant.
+Claimants have lodged claims for compensation.
+Test cases for these claims are due to be heard by the Employment Tribunal in December 2021.
+Claims for financial losses are currently stayed as consideration is given to the HM Treasury consultation response As at 31st March 2021, it is not possible to reliably estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.